Are Fleas Making a Comeback?

 Bathroom and overhead ceiling fans may be turned on upon our departure to facilitate aeration prior to re-entry.
 Additionally, you may find the seat and sofa cushions turned over and daybeds open when you return.

 - All people and pets must completely vacate the treatment areas until the treatment product are completely dry.
 We recommend that all people and pets stay out of the treatment areas for a minimum of 4 hours.

 - Vacuum any areas previously infested every day, if possible, for the next two weeks.
 Vacuuming stimulates the emergence of fleas from pupae and quickly exposes them to the residual treatment.
 Remember to discard the bags properly.
 Please understand that if a home is vacant, fleas will sit in waiting for months until a potential host comes along.
 It is very common to see activity when you or your housekeeper returns in this situation.

 - Be aware that you may still experience flea activity up to thirty days after the treatment and possibly longer if the pet has not been treated or has been exposed to other infested sites such as kennels, groomers, etc. Activ recommends using an ongoing on-pet treatment program (I.E.: Frontline, Advantage).
 Fleas will live for only a few hours once exposed to the treated areas.
 This activity may occur in waves as emergence occurs.

 - Do not shampoo the carpet as this removes the residual effect of the treatment.

 - Activ will not provide additional treatments for 10 days after the initial service and will only retreat areas where activity is confirmed by our technicians.
-We are very cautious about adding pesticides to your living spaces as our products have at least a sixty day residual effect.
+We are very cautious about adding pesticides to your living spaces as our products have a sixty-day residual effect.

 - Any questions or concerns you may have can be directed to your technician, or any of our courteous staff!